Baraka-Wambua/Phase-3-Project/README.md

 After evaluating and tuning the logistic regression ,
 * It had a ROC AUC score of around **83%**.
 * The logistic regression model also provided a testing accuracy score of 83% and a testing precission of **67%**.
 * The logistic regression has a higher precission than recall.
-This works better with our model.
+This works better with our model since it is better to predict one as not being vaccinated while they are ,than predicting them as vaccinated while they aren't.

 ####2.
 Decision Tree Classifier Modelling.
 * In the decision Tree, I used AUC ROC and Accuracy score as my evaluation metrics.